JinZhang123/jinzhang.github.com/index.md

 [Link](url) and ![Image](src)

-Zhang J, et al. (2019) **Overexpression** of a Prefoldin β subunit gene reduces biomass recalcitrance in the bioenergy crop Populus.
+Zhang J, et al. (2019) Overexpression of a *Prefoldin β* subunit gene reduces biomass recalcitrance in the bioenergy crop *Populus*.
 Plant Biotechnology Journal (doi:10.1111/pbi.13254) (IF2018 = 6.840)

 ======  2019  ======
 63. Zhang J, et al. (2019) **Overexpression** of a Prefoldin β subunit gene reduces biomass recalcitrance in the bioenergy crop Populus.
-Plant Biotechnology Journal (doi:10.1111/pbi.13254) (IF2018 = 6.840)
+Plant Biotechnology Journal [doi:10.1111/pbi.13254](https://onlinelibrary.wiley.com/doi/full/10.1111/pbi.13254) (IF2018 = 6.840)
 62. Zhang J*, et al. Agronomic performance in field of 27 Populus clones following two 3-year coppice rotations.
 Global Change Biology Bioenergy (in revision) (IF2018 = 4.849)
 61. Zhang J, (… +17 authors), Tuskan G, Muchero W* and Chen J* (2019) Overexpression of a serine hydroxymethyltransferase increases biomass production and reduces recalcitrance in the bioenergy crop Populus.
 Sustainable Energy & Fuels 3(1): 195-207 (IF2018 = 4.912)
 60. Zhang J, Gao F, Jia H, Hu J, Feng Z* (2019) Molecular response of poplar to single and combined ozone and drought.
 Science of the Total Environment 655: 1364-1375.
 (IF2018 = 5.589)